CardinalKit/cardinalkit-docs/src/1-cardinalkit-app/2-setup.md

 <img src="./images/10.gif" alt="drawing" width="650"/><br />

-Navigate to the Database tab in your Firebase dashboard.
-Find the "Rules" section and edit the text to match the following rule set:
+Navigate to the "Firestore Database" tab in your Firebase dashboard.
+Find the "Rules" section and edit the text to match the following rule set.

 ```
 rules_version = '2';